 The Man Down feature provides a Clear function to the user.
-After a Man Down condition has been detected, the user can press a preprogrammed Clear button to cancel the Man Down condition.
+After a Man Down condition has been detected, the user can press a preprogrammed Clear button or preprogrammed Menu Select button to cancel the Man Down condition.
 The radio remains in the Man Down state without triggering an emergency condition until the radio is moved out of the Man Down state, at which point Man Down functionality resumes.